To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 CIT Bank is usually your best bet for the highest savings account rates — as long as you can satisfy their requirements.
-To get their highest rate, you have to maintain a $1,000 balance .
+To get their highest rate, you have to maintain a $25,000 balance or make minimum monthly deposit of $100.
 You’ll earn a variable rate if you don’t meet these requirements.
 They also offer competitive CD rates.
 CIT Bank is a subsidiary of CIT Group Inc., a financial holding company founded in 1908, that has a solid reputation.

 Citizens Access is the online division of Citizens Bank, which is located in more than 13 Eastern states.
 It offers one of the highest-yield online savings accounts you can find, but the catch is you have to deposit and maintain a $5,000 balance.
 If you fall below this balance, your APY drops to 0.25%.
 While they don’t have mobile apps, you can still make check deposits through their mobile-friendly website.